IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 4. **Instantiate the *igDoughnutChart***

-	**Use Ignite UI for MVC and set basic options in order to Instantiate the `igDoughnutChart`.** Use Ignite UI for MVC within the body of your ASP.NET page to instantiate the `igDoughnutChart`.
+	**Use %%ProductNameMVC%% and set basic options in order to Instantiate the `igDoughnutChart`.** Use %%ProductNameMVC%% within the body of your ASP.NET page to instantiate the `igDoughnutChart`.
 Several helper methods need to be set for a basic rendering when instantiating the control, there are including the following:

 	<table class="table">
 		<tbody>